Speed bump: History

-Arthur Holly Compton was a physicist and winner of the Nobel Prize in physics in 1927 for his discoveries resulting in major changes in electromagnetic theory.
-He is commonly known for his work on the Compton Effect with X-rays.
-He also invented what he called "traffic control bumps," the basic design for the speed hump, in 1953.
+Arthur Compton was a physicist and winner of the 1927 Nobel Prize in Physics for his discoveries resulting in major changes in electromagnetic theory.
+He is commonly known for his work on the Compton effect with X-rays.
+He also invented what he called "traffic control bumps", the basic design for the speed hump, in 1953.
 Compton began designs on the speed bump after noticing the speed at which motorists passed Brookings Hall at Washington University in St. Louis, Missouri, where he was chancellor.

 The British Transport and Road Research Laboratory published a comprehensive report in 1973 examining vehicle behavior for a large variety of different bump geometries.
 At the time speed humps were not permitted on public roads but had been installed on private roads.

 According to a publication by the Institute of Transportation Engineers, the first speed bump in Europe was built in 1970 in the city of Delft in the Netherlands.

 Speed bumps

-A speed bump is also known as a sleeping policeman in British English, Maltese English and Caribbean English, a judder bar in New Zealand English, and a lying-down policeman in Colombia, Dominican Republic, Croatia, Serbia, Estonia, Lithuania, Slovenia, Bulgaria and Russia.
+A speed bump is also known as a sleeping policeman in British English, Maltese English and Caribbean English, a judder bar in New Zealand English, and a lying-down policeman in Colombia, Dominican Republic, Hungary, Croatia, Serbia, Estonia, Lithuania, Slovenia, Bulgaria and Russia.
 A speed bump is a bump in a roadway with heights typically ranging between 3 and 4 in.
 The traverse distance of a speed bump is typically less than or near to 1 ft; contrasting with the wider speed humps, which typically have a traverse distance of 10 to 14 ft.

-Speed bumps vary in length, but it is typical to leave space between the bump and either edge of an enclosed road (i.e. with curbs and gutters) to allow for drainage.
+Speed bumps vary in length, but it is typical to leave space between the bump and either edge of an enclosed road (i.e., with curbs and gutters) to allow for drainage.
 Spaces on either side may also allow more expedient passage for emergency vehicles, though effectiveness will depend on the type of vehicle and specific road design.